Exploring the Yard of Exuberant Refuge, half 1

 August 30, 2024

 The Sparler-Schouten yard kicked off a bonus day of the Fling for a smaller group of about 50 who signed up for it early.
-Gillian Mathews, former proprietor of Ravenna Gardens (which I visited in the midst of the 2011 Seattle Fling), put collectively the lineup of Seattle gardens in coordination with Fling organizers Camille and Paula, and it was as fabulous as the other days of the Fling.
+Gillian Mathews, former proprietor of Ravenna Gardens (which I visited within the midst of the 2011 Seattle Fling), put collectively the lineup of Seattle gardens in coordination with Fling organizers Camille and Paula, and it was as fabulous as the opposite days of the Fling.

 Ceramic totem topped with a strappy sphere and slag glass.
 And moss!